-The Coronavirus pandemic has highlighted the need for people to be able to talk about death more than ever.
-Newcastle, Redbridge and Kirklees library services are working together in collaboration with researchers from Northumbria University on a programme of events for Dying Matters Week, #DyingToBeHeard.
-This is part of a bigger project funded through The Engaging Libraries programme which is administered by Carnegie Trust, Wolfson Foundation.
+Newcastle, Redbridge and Kirklees library services are working together in collaboration with researchers from Northumbria University to make libraries more death positive places.
+This is part of a bigger project funded through the Engaging Libraries programme which is administered by Wellcome Trust, Carnegie Trust UK and Wolfson Foundation.

 Book Lists and Support Websites

 Support Websites - list of support websites for death, dying and bereavement.

 The Reading Agency - information on bereavement support and how libraries can help.